and-mill/Awesome-GenAI-Watermarking/README.md

 This repo include papers about the watermarking methods for generative AI models.
 For now, it focuses on the visual domain

+Taken from "RoSteALS: Robust Steganography using Autoencoder Latent Space":
+Watermarking is **a** method for embedding an imperceptible, but recoverable signal (payload) into a digital asset (cover).

+# Watermarking Goals
-Why watermark models?
-Watermarking is **a** method for embedding a hidden signal into a digital asset that.
-This primarily helps to solve the problem of **deep fake detection** (Is a digit asset AI-generated?) and **deep fake attribution** (By whom and/or through which means has it been generated?)
+- **deep fake detection** (Is a digit asset AI-generated?)
+- **deep fake attribution** (By whom and/or through which means has it been generated?)

 # Papers on Watermarking Diffusion Models for Generated Asset Detection and User Identification